kronoc/dabtools/README.md

 ## Introduction

+*This is a fork of a fork of dabtools, with a focus on improved support for RTL-SDR devices in an environment where multiple devices are in use.*

 dabtools is work-in-progress set of tools for reception, recording and playback of DAB and DAB+ digital radio broadcasts.
 It currently supports the Psion Wavefinder USB DAB tuner and any SDR tuner